-We've selected the best strategy games from the history of PC gaming in this list.
+Welcome to our roundup of the best strategy games on PC.
 Whether you favour real-time bouts or brainy turn-based simulations, great strategy games throw you into uniquely massive scenarios that let you rule empires, control spacefaring races, and marshal cavalry charges against armies of hundreds.
 We love them.
 But we love some of them a little more than the others.
 Will you agree with our picks?
 Are there any you'd add or like to recommend to fellow readers?
 Have your say in the comments.

 As with our list of the best FPS games, we've focused on games that offer a strong variety of takes on the genre, and which still play brilliantly today.
 This list will be updated when new games make the grade.